Barlow Moor Archway Project

 We worked with ABR Fabrications, who specialise in stainless steel work, to make and install the archway panels, in consultation with officers from Manchester City Council.

-Barlow Moor Archway quickly became a popular landmark and meeting point for local people and has retained its bright, clean modern good looks for just over twelve years now, with no vandalism.
+Barlow Moor Archway quickly became a popular landmark and meeting point for local people and has continued to retain its bright, clean modern good looks.
 As it is made from stainless steel, it reflects both the streetlight and the headlights of passing vehicles, so that it shines out in the dark.